picturae/openSeadragonIiifEyes/README.md

 The xyCoord and color are arrays containing numbers.
 When the configuration object is not correct, the plugin will silently fail.
+While hovering the image there are opportunities to handle errors:
+* there is no image:
+  xyCoord and color are undefined.
+* you hover over the canvas, but not over the image: color is undefined.
+* the plugin fails to find a color: color is null.
+Anyway, in case of a problem,
+the color will always evaluate to false.

 In case the original tileSource is not available, you could get the tileSource through an event in the viewer: